bogdanmatra/house-automation/README.md

 House automation

 This project is a small JS application for simulating house automation.
-Technologies used: HTML, CSS, JavaScript, jQuery, Grunt
+Technologies used: HTML, CSS, FontAwesome, JavaScript, jQuery, Grunt

 The applications consists of:
  - a room which visually shows the actions you are performing to the house.